 So how do you lower your energy bill then?
 Simple.
 Adjust your thermostat.

 By changing your thermostat by as little as two or three degrees, you could lower your bill by 10% or more.
 While that’s no way to reduce your bill down to what you pay in the Spring or Fall, those couple of degrees on your thermostat can really help.
-So go ahead and wear your swimsuit around your home or bundle up a little extra in the winter when mother nature decides to go crazy.
+So go ahead and wear your swimsuit around your home or bundle up a little extra in the winter when mother nature decides to gift Texas with 20 degree weather.

 #2 – You’re using old-school lightbulbs: time to change to LED lights